Microsoft Excel: How To Name A Worksheet

 This is very similar to naming ranges of cells so that they can easily be remembered.

-Renaming a Worksheet is one of the many skills covered in our Intermediate Excel training session.
-If you wish to attend, please contact us.
+Renaming a Worksheet is one of the many skills covered in our classroom Excel training sessions for beginners.

 Rename A Worksheet With A Double Click or Right Click

-This method is the most simple way to rename a worksheet.
+This method is the simplest way to rename a worksheet.

 Highlights the new Sheet name